Eschatologue/CM_wiki/docs/class/fighter/master-of-arms.md

 Your mastery over weaponry enables strikes of unnatural precision.

-When you make an attack roll with a weapon that has a property you selected in Advanced Weapon Properties, you can choose to use your Fighter level in place of the d20.
+When you make an attack roll with a weapon that has a property you selected in [:material-format-pilcrow: Advanced Weapon Properties](#level-3-advanced-weapon-properties), you can choose to use your Fighter level in place of the d20.
 If this number would result in a critical hit, the attack is treated as a critical hit.

 You can use this feature **twice**, and regain all expended uses when you finish a **:rest-long: Long Rest**.